 Sue's mineral photos look fantastic as prints, and I have exhibited several of her Australian Mineral Series 1 photos on canvas and paper in Sydney and Melbourne.
-I'm happy to now offer the photos as prints in my shop, and I have selected a range of sizes and media to choose from:
+I'm happy to now offer the photos as prints in my shop, and I have selected a range of sizes to choose from on the following media:

 - stretched canvas (ready to hang),

 - unstretched canvas (posted rolled in a tube),

 - fine art paper (320gsm Sihl Masterclass Textured Cotton), and

 - fine art paper (240gsm Eterna Elite watercolour paper - 38.5cm x 55cm only).